 Using indirect evidence such as from an unmatched comparison of survival of advanced stage cancer patients after conventional treatment followed by an alternative treatment with survival after conventional treatment alone suggests that there are other alternative cancer treatments that appear to produce a significant extension of survival.
 These include:

 Whole-Body Therapy developed by Dr Josef Issels in Bavaria, Germany(8) – This produced 16.6% 5-year survival with terminal cancer patients compared with <5% expected from orthodox treatments; and 15% 15-year survival compared with <2% expected from orthodox treatments.
 A second therapy that has been tested in clinical trials is Hydrazine Sulphate, developed by Dr Joseph Gold in New York(9).
+Hydrazine Sulphate is a prohibited import in Australia.
 Scientists in Russia have confirmed that it stops cachexia (cancer-induced starvation in 50% of cases, shrinks inoperable malignant and non-malignant brain tumours, and also produces a significant improvement in survival in lymphomas, particularly Hodgkin s disease.
 A third therapy currently undergoing a clinical trial is shark cartilage.
 Preliminary results suggest some effect of treatment on survival(10).

 Such trials of alternative therapies are normally only permitted with patients with advanced cancer.
 This is on the grounds that patients must first be treated with the “proven” therapies of surgery, radiotherapy and chemotherapy.